dustinpfister/blog_posts/_posts/python-built-in-functions.md

 ### 10.3 - for loop range example

 A range can often prove to be useful when it comes to working out something with a for loop.
-The range function can eb used to quickly create a range of numbers to wich I can then run over with a for loop and use with some additional logic to create a desired list of values.
+The range function can be used to quickly create a range of numbers to which I can then run over with a for loop and use with some additional logic to create a desired list of values.

 ```python
 import math